w3c/wai-curricula/content/index.md

 ### Communicate the Impact

 Often teachings focus too much on the *how* and insufficiently on the *why*.
 Yet understanding the motivations for accessibility is essential to ensuring solutions that are usable in practice.
-Successful courses, training, and certification programs ensure that students understand the impact of accessibility barriers and features on people with disabilities.
+Good practice for courses, training, and certification programs is to ensure that students understand the impact of accessibility barriers and features on people with disabilities.
 This includes how the learning outcomes, the teaching methods, and knowledge assessments are designed.
 For example, students should not only know the different ways to provide text alternatives for images.
 They should also know in which situations each method is more appropriate from the perspective of the user.

 ### Embrace Universal Design

 Avoid inadvertent prioritizing of one perceived group over another.
 The accessibility requirements for people with disabilities overlap without clear boundaries.
 For example, captions support people who are deaf and hard of hearing as well as people with some forms of cognitive and learning disabilities.
-Successful courses, training, and certification programs ensure that students understand the concepts of universal design to create accessible and inclusive experiences for everyone.
+Good practice for courses, training, and certification programs is ensure that students understand the concepts of universal design to create accessible and inclusive experiences for everyone.
 For guidance on cross-disability aspects, refer to [How people with disabilities use the Web](/people-use-web).

 ### Make it Accessible

-Successful courses, training, and certification programs are accessible.
+Good practice is to ensure that courses, training, and certification programs are accessible.
 This includes all presentations, teaching materials, exercises, assessments, and other student interactions.
 For example, ensure that the online learning platform, the classroom, computer lab, or training venue are accessible.
 Ensure that, for example, captioning, sign-language interpretation, and large-print formats are provided when needed.
 Also ensure that instructors read aloud what is on the screen and describe any visual information through audio.
 For more guidance, refer to [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).

 {% include excol.html type="end" %}

 {% include excol.html type="start" %}

-## Types of Accreditation
+## Accreditation and Certification

 {% include excol.html type="middle" %}

-Some types of accreditation that may be issued following a course, training, or assessment include:
+Different types of attestation are commonly issued following courses, training, and assessments.
+This includes:

-* **Accreditation of attendance**, for example to acknowledge that students attended classes
+* **Attestation of attendance**, for example acknowledging that students attended classes
-* **Accreditation of completion**, for example to acknowledge that students completed assignments
+* **Attestation of completion**, for example acknowledging that students completed assignments
-* **Accreditation of assessment**, for example to acknowledge that students acquired skills
+* **Attestation of assessment**, for example acknowledging that students acquired skills

-Each of these types of accreditations could be certificated by formal authorities or recognized by other entities.
-For example, a universal design course may be formally certificated by a university and a web design training may be recognized by an industry association.
-This could be local, national, regional, or international depending on the recognition of the authority or entity itself.
+Such attestation could be recognized by formal authorities or recognized by other entities, in which case they are commonly referred to as certification.
+For example, a universal design course may be formally accredited by a university, and a web design training may be accredited by an industry association.
+Such accreditation could be local, national, regional, or international depending on the recognition of the authority or entity itself.

 This resource does not prescribe or favor any particular type of accreditation and certification scheme.
+Currently W3C only endorses the free online course <a href="https://www.w3.org/blog/2019/12/free-online-course-introduction-to-web-accessibility/">Introduction to Web Accessibility</a>.

 {% include excol.html type="end" %}